kabs-d/KARL-on-Videos/docs/experiment_1_object_read_attention.md

 ## First-Frame Maps: `video_76`

-Each column after the source frame is one active latent index from the same frame.
+Each column after the source frame is the attention map for one active latent index from the same frame.
 A compact bright region means that latent reads most strongly from that part of the `16×16` input grid.
+This shows signals towards mapping certain latent tokens to distinct objects in the frames.

 <table>
   <tr>